 However, under Article IV of the Antarctic Treaty 1959, all territorial sovereignty claims to Antarctica are held in abeyance.

 - Find out more about the Antarctic Treaty

 Managing the Territory

-Staff in the Polar Regions Department of the UK’s Foreign and Commonwealth Office manage the BAT.
+Staff in the Polar Regions Department of the UK’s Foreign, Commonwealth and Development Office manage the BAT.
 The team includes the Commissioner, Deputy Commissioner and Administrator.